What Is a Holistic Approach to Senior Wellness, and What Are Its Benefits?

 If you want to be in good physical shape, you eat healthy foods at every meal and exercise regularly.

 But what about the rest of you?

 There’s also your emotional, intellectual, social, environmental, vocational and spiritual health to consider.
 Along with physical health, they make up seven dimensions of wellness — and for seniors, focusing holistically on your wellness plays a big role in successful aging.

 The good news is, no matter your age or the shape you might be in, it’s never too late to start a senior wellness program.
 The better news is, taking even small steps toward improving your overall wellness can reduce pain and stress, improve your mental outlook, lower your risk of developing certain health conditions, and possibly increase your life span.

-Many senior living communities place an emphasis on holistic living for their residents, because they understand the connection between overall wellness and aging well.
+Many senior independent living communities place an emphasis on holistic living for their residents, because they understand the connection between overall wellness and aging well.
 Let’s take a closer look at these seven dimensions, so you can understand why your own senior wellness program ought to incorporate them all.

 7 dimensions of wellness